 Therapy is tremendously helpful for managing bipolar disorder.
 But finding the right therapist can feel daunting.

 Where do you start?
-How do you know when you’ve found the right one, or when it’s time to see someone new?
+How do you know when you’ve found the right one, and how do you know when it’s time to see someone new?

 Read on for concrete tips on finding the right therapist for you.